BrianLesko/local-low-code-chat-mistral/readme.md

 ## Usage

-0. Download the Mistral 7B model into your directory into the model folder

 1. Build or pull the ollama image (the blueprint to run our container)
 ```
 docker build -t ollama .